 An arbitrated divorce is a type of contested divorce where you and your spouse agree to hire a private judge, called an arbitrator.
 You agree the arbitrator can make similar decisions as a family court judge and you agree you will honor the arbitrator’s decision.

-Just like a contested trial divorce, both parties will prepare arguments and evidence.
+Just like a contested trial divorce, both parties will use an attorney to prepare arguments and evidence.
 This evidence is presented to the arbitrator, and the arbitrator will make decisions based on the evidence and the arguments.

 The advantage of an arbitrated divorce versus a trial divorce is speed and cost efficiency.
 The process is much faster as scheduling time with an arbitrator is easier than with a county family court.
 The process is more cost efficient because the setting is less formal.
 The less formal setting lends to less preparation requirements for a divorce lawyer, saving you money.

-A trial divorce is just as it suggests when a divorce goes to trial.
+A trial divorce is just as it suggests, a divorce that goes to trial.
 Only 5% of divorces go to trial nationally as a trial divorce is very expensive as well as emotionally painful.
-In a trial divorce lawyers will prepare formal arguments and evidence to present the judge.
+In a trial divorce, lawyers will prepare formal arguments and evidence to present the judge.

-The judge will hear the arguments and evidence presented by both parties and then make decisions as it relates to living arrangements, parenting plans, child custody, child support, spousal support, and property division.
+The judge will hear the arguments and evidence presented by both parties and then make a decision as it relates to living arrangements, parenting plans, child custody, child support, spousal support, and property division.